Bugii137/airbnb-clone-project/README.md

 - Security & Compliance
   Transport security (TLS), token-based auth (JWT/OAuth), input validation, and dependency scanning protect user data and the platform.
 Audit logs and role-based controls support compliance and incident response.

+## API Security

+Key security measures and why they matter:

+- Authentication
+  Use JWT/OAuth2 with short-lived access tokens and refresh tokens.
+Proper authentication ensures only verified users can access protected endpoints and reduces account takeover risk.

+- Authorization & RBAC
+  Enforce role-based access control and attribute-based checks at the API layer.
+Prevents privilege escalation and ensures users can only perform allowed actions (e.g., only owners can modify their listings).

+- Transport Security (TLS)
+  Enforce HTTPS for all API traffic and redirect HTTP to HTTPS.
+Protects data in transit (credentials, PII, payment tokens) from eavesdropping and MITM attacks.

+- Input Validation & Output Encoding
+  Validate and sanitize all client input and encode outputs to prevent SQL injection, XSS, and other injection attacks.
+Ensures backend integrity and protects downstream systems.

+- Rate Limiting & Throttling
+  Apply per-user and per-IP rate limits and burst controls.
+Protects APIs from brute-force, scraping, and denial-of-service attempts and preserves service availability.

+- Payment Security & PCI Compliance
+  Use tokenized payment flows (do not store raw card data) and integrate a PCI-compliant payment provider.
+Ensures secure handling of transactions and reduces liability.

+- Logging, Monitoring & Alerting
+  Centralize logs, monitor for anomalies, and alert on suspicious activity (failed logins, repeated errors).
+Enables fast detection and response to incidents and supports audits.

+- Secrets Management & Dependency Controls
+  Store secrets in a vault (e.g., HashiCorp Vault, GitHub Secrets) and scan dependencies for vulnerabilities.
+Prevents secret leakage and reduces risk from vulnerable libraries.

+- CSRF Protection, CORS, and Secure Headers
+  Implement CSRF protections for stateful endpoints, configure CORS to allow only trusted origins, and set secure HTTP headers (HSTS, X-Content-Type-Options).
+Helps mitigate common web attack vectors.

+- Encryption at Rest & Backups
+  Encrypt sensitive data at rest and ensure encrypted backups with access controls.
+Protects user and payment data in case of infrastructure compromise.

+These measures collectively protect user data, maintain trust, secure payment flows, and ensure platform availability and compliance.